openstack/python-brick-cinderclient-ext/README.rst

 * ceph-common - for volume attachment via iSCSI (Ceph)
 * nfs-common - for volume attachment using NFS protocol

-For any other imformation, refer to the parent projects, Cinder and python-cinderclient::
+For any other information, refer to the parent projects, Cinder and python-cinderclient::

 *  https://git.openstack.org/cgit/openstack/cinder